Pisarevv/Pisarevv/README.md

 Hi there 👋
-I am Hristo Pisarev,a curious engineer exploring the deep fields of software development with aim of becoming a full-stack developer.
+I am Hristo Pisarev,a curious engineer exploring the fields of software development with aim of becoming a full-stack developer.

 ## 📌 Pinned Repositories